General relativity from $p$-adic strings: Plane waves on the tree

 \subsection{Worldsheet time direction and local symmetry transformations}

 In the previous section the plane waves were defined with respect to arbitrary reference vertices on the boundary.
 However, in the rest of the paper we will fix \emph{one} boundary vertex, denoted $\infty$, with respect to which all plane waves are defined.
-Doing so drops the third term in the plane wave normalization \eqref{hereisnorm0}, and is related to introducing a kind of time direction on the tree, as we will explain shortly.
-Furthermore, we will require the scalar field configuration on the tree to respect the symmetry given by the stabilizer $S\lb O,\infty\rb$; this can be thought of as an analog of a local (Lorentz-, or rotation-like) symmetry group on the discrete worldsheet.
+Doing so discards the third term in the plane wave normalization \eqref{hereisnorm0}, and is related to introducing a kind of time direction on the tree, as we will explain shortly.
+Furthermore, we have required the scalar field configuration on the tree to respect the symmetry given by the stabilizer $S\lb O,\infty\rb$ (see comment \ref{eigen}); this can be thought of as an analog of a local (Lorentz-, or rotation-like) symmetry group on the discrete worldsheet.

 To understand how the stabilizer $S\lb O,\infty\rb$ acts, note that by Lemma \ref{lemmalat}, the matrix representatives of the lattice equivalence classes can be taken to be upper triangular.
 The following Lemma relates the propagation bracket to these representatives.